-Before completing an action which will generate an operation (for example, change a label on the screenshot below), the action creator can choose to be notified upon operation completion by checking the Send notification when operation completed checkbox at the bottom of operation dialog boxes:
+Before completing an action that will generate an operation (for example, change a label on the screenshot below), you can choose to be notified upon operation completion by checking the Send notification when operation completed checkbox at the bottom of operation dialog boxes:

 If you decide to be notified of the operation result, you will receive an email including all operation details.

 Only operations in status Initializing, Scheduled or In Progress can be aborted.
 To be noted that for connectivity management, aborting an operation In Progress, will only abort the tasks that are Pending.
 Tasks In Progress will not be aborted as already submitted to the remote operator provisioning system.